HarshaGit12/GUI-Calculator/README.md

 # GUI-Calculator
-## GUI-Calculator using library like Tkinter in which you can create buttons to perform different operations and display results on a screen.
+## GUI-Calculator in Python using library like Tkinter in which you can create buttons to perform different operations and display results on a screen.